-In what follows, a significant fraction of the detailed analysis is done using two simulations of the low-collisionality near-marginal state with parameters $\kappa_T = 0.36$, $\chi = 0.1$, $L_x = 100$, $L_y = 150$, one with higher (507 × 337) and one with lower (167 × 167) number of Fourier modes (the lower-resolution simulation is used for longer runs due to its lower computational cost).
+In what follows, a significant fraction of the detailed analysis is done using two simulations of the low-collisionality near-marginal state with parameters $\kappa_T = 0.36$, $\chi = 0.1$, $L_x = 100$, $L_y = 150$: one with higher (507 × 337) and one with lower (167 × 167) number of Fourier modes (the lower-resolution simulation is used for longer runs due to its lower computational cost).
 They have the same initial condition, taken from an already saturated simulation.
-Both the low- and high-resolution simulations show good convergence of their spectra (see Figure 7).
-We shall refer to these two simulations as "SimL" and "SimH", respectively.
+Both the low- and high-resolution simulations show good convergence of their spectra (see figure 7).
+We refer to these two simulations as 'SimL' and 'SimH', respectively.

-In the near-marginal Dimits state, turbulence is suppressed by a quasi-static "zonal staircase" arrangement of the ZFs and zonal temperature perturbations.
-This structure is reminiscent of the " $E \times B$ staircase" observed in global GK simulations (Dif-Pradalier et al. 2010, 2015, 2017; Villard et al. 2013, 2014).
+In the near-marginal Dimits state, turbulence is suppressed by a quasi-static 'zonal staircase' arrangement of the ZFs and zonal temperature perturbations.
+This structure is reminiscent of the ' $E \times B$ staircase' observed in global GK simulations (Dif-Pradalier et al. 2010, 2015, 2017; Villard et al. 2013, 2014).
 The zonal staircase consists of interleaved regions of strong zonal shear that suppresses the ITG turbulence in those regions, and localised turbulent patches at the turning points of the ZF velocity.
-We shall refer to the former as the "shear zones" (Section 3.1) and to the latter as the "convection zones" (Section 3.2).
-A typical near-marginal ZF configuration can be seen in Figure 8 and corresponding snapshots of the perturbed temperature in Figure 9.
+We refer to the former as the 'shear zones' (\S 3.1) and to the latter as the 'convection zones' (\S 3.2).
+A typical near-marginal ZF configuration can be seen in figure 8 and corresponding snapshots of the perturbed temperature in figure 9.
 Turbulence is always present, in a highly localised form, in the convection zones, but not in the shear zones.

 The ZF in the staircase is not steady, but subject to viscous decay.
-In the lowcollisionality ($\chi \leq 1$), near-marginal regime, this decay is slow and turbulent bursts are triggered periodically when the zonal shear in the shear zones has decayed to a level that is insufficient for the suppression of turbulence.
+In the low-collisionality ($\chi \lesssim 1$), near-marginal regime, this decay is slow and turbulent bursts are triggered periodically when the zonal shear in the shear zones has decayed to a level that is insufficient for the suppression of turbulence.
 These bursts lead to a significant (order-of-magnitude) increase in the radial heat flux.
-They are seeded by highly localised, coherent, turbulent structures, reminiscent of those reported by van Wyk et al. (2016) in gyrokinetic turbulence with an imposed equilibrium flow shear (see Section 3.3).
-A typical turbulent burst is illustrated in Figures 8, 9 and 10 where we see the evolution of the quiescent state into a turbulent one and then back.
-Figure 11 shows a longer time evolution for the same parameters, illustrating the (quasi)periodic nature of the bursts.
-At higher collisionality, the ZFs decay faster, the turbulent bursts start to overlap, and it becomes difficult to isolate quiescent periods from turbulent ones.
-However, we find that the mechanism that governs the stability of the Dimits state and the transition to strong turbulence is very similar for all values of collisionality that we have explored (see Section 4.2).
+Similar bursts were reported by Kobayashi & Rogers (2012) in entropy-mode-driven Z-pinch turbulence.
+In our system, they are seeded by highly localised, coherent, turbulent structures, reminiscent of those reported by van Wyk et al. (2016) in GK turbulence with an imposed equilibrium flow shear (see § 3.3).
+A typical turbulent burst is illustrated in figures 8-10 where we see the evolution of the quiescent state into a turbulent one and then back.
+Figure 11 shows a longer time evolution for the same parameters, illustrating the (quasi-)periodic nature of the bursts.
+At higher collisionality, the ZFs decay faster, the turbulent bursts start to overlap and it becomes difficult to isolate quiescent periods from turbulent ones.
+This state is more homogeneous in time and does not have well-defined oscillations, unlike the bursty state at low collisionality.
+However, we find that the mechanism that governs the stability of the Dimits state and the transition to strong turbulence is very similar for all values of collisionality that we have explored (see § 4.2).